ghi-electronics/Documentation/software/tinyclr/tinyclr-config.md

 `Extend heap` extends internal RAM and only works on devices that include external SDRAM.
 There is also a method, `GHIElectronics.TinyCLR.Native.Memory.ExtendHeap()`, that can be used to extend the heap from within your code.
 See the [External Memory](tutorials/external-memory.md) page for more information.

-`Enable external flash` extends internal flash memory and only works devices that include external flash memory.
+`Enable external flash` extends internal flash memory and only works on devices that include external flash memory.
 To extend flash from within an application, use the `GHIElectronics.TinyCLR.Native.Flash.EnableExternalFlash()` method.
 See the [External Memory](tutorials/external-memory.md) page for more information.

 Data stored in external SDRAM or flash memory is less secure than data stored internally.
 See the [IP Protection](tutorials/ip-protection.md) page for more information.